Bskn1411/chatbot/README.md

-This is a CHAT BOT  project using GEMINI API for generatig responcescand still under devolopement...😍
+This is a CHAT BOT  project using GEMINI API for generatig responces and under devolopement...😍